dvdsantamaria/doopux/solutions/website-development.md

 - **Strapi or even Laravel** – if you need a fully custom backend and total technical freedom.

 We handle your migration carefully: preserving your content, maintaining your SEO ranking, and improving the overall user experience.
 You won’t just get a “copy” of your old site — you’ll get a cleaner, more efficient, and future-proof version.

+---

+### Frequently asked questions

+**How do you decide which platform or CMS we should use?**
+We evaluate your content model, integrations, growth goals, and internal capabilities to recommend the platform that balances control, cost, and speed.

+**Can you migrate my existing site without losing SEO?**
+Yes.
+We plan redirects, preserve structured data, rebuild information architecture, and test before launch so rankings and analytics carry over.

+**Do you offer support after the new site goes live?**
+We provide training, documentation, and optional retainers for iterative improvements, performance monitoring, and new feature rollouts.